 The second stage

-This begins when the cervix is fully dilated and ends with the birth of the baby.
+This begins when the cervix is fully dilated, and ends with the birth of the baby.
 You will need to find a position that works for you.
-Women can lie, stand, kneel or squat to deliver their baby.
+You may want to lie, stand, kneel, squat or go on to all fours to deliver your baby.

 You will feel an urge to push down.
 Your midwife will talk you through how to do this most effectively.
 You can start to push when you feel you need to during contractions.
 Take a deep breath when the contractions start, and push down into your bottom.
 Take another breath when you need to.
 Try to give three good pushes before the contraction ends.
+Some women find it hard not to scream or swear when trying to push.
+The midwives will have heard it all before but it's better to try to keep your mouth closed, as your push will be stronger that way.
 After each contraction, rest and get your strength up for the next one.
+Sometimes during a contraction, you will open your bowels without realising it.
+This is really common and nothing to be embarrassed about.
+The midwife will quickly wipe it away.

 This stage is hard work.
-You will need lots of support from your partner and your midwife.
+You will need lots of support from your birthing partner and your midwife.
 In this stage the baby's head moves down until it can be seen.
-When the head is about to be born (is crowning), the midwife will ask you to stop pushing.
+When the head is about to be born (crowning), the midwife will ask you to stop pushing.
 They will ask you to pant or puff a couple of quick short breaths, blowing out through your mouth.
-This is so that your baby's head can be born slowly and gently, giving the skin and muscles around your vagina time to stretch without tearing.
+This can be very difficult and you may find that you grunt or make other strange noises!
+It's really important to try not to push so that your baby's head can be born slowly and gently, giving the skin and muscles around your vagina time to stretch without tearing.
 The skin of the perineum usually stretches well, but it may tear.
 Sometimes, to avoid a tear or to speed up delivery, the midwife or doctor will inject local anaesthetic and make a cut.
 This is called an episiotomy.
 Afterwards, the cut or tear is stitched up again and heals.

 The third stage

-This lasts from the birth of the baby, until the afterbirth (placenta) is delivered.
-The midwife will ask you whether you want an injection to help speed up this process.
-The injection is called Syntocinon® and it is given into your thigh.
-Syntocinon® makes the womb contract firmly and pushes the placenta out.
-This also helps prevent bleeding at this stage.
+This lasts from the birth of the baby until the afterbirth (placenta) is delivered.
+The midwife will ask you whether you want an injection to help speed up this process (active management).
+The injection is called oxytocin and it is given into your thigh.
+Oxytocin makes the womb contract firmly and pushes the placenta out.
+This also helps prevent bleeding at this stage and reduces the chance that you will need a blood transfusion.

 Allowing your baby to breast-feed at this stage also makes the womb contract and reduces the risk of bleeding.